amiram/angular-ui-router-example/README.md

-Lately I had to build an angular page that shows a list and the ability to edit each object, which is a very common scenario ever since.
-In this post I'll show you how to do it easily with angular ui-router.
+This small repo has an angular page that shows a list and the ability to edit each object.
+Routing is donw with angular ui-router.

 Let's say we have a list of persons and we would like to: